PhD in Clinical-Community Psychology

 Advancement to Internship

-Students must pass the clinical portfolio and at least conditionally pass their dissertation proposal defense before applying to advance to PSY A686.
-In addition to passing the clinical portfolio and conditionally passing the dissertation proposal defense, students must apply to the program director by September 30 (the fall semester prior to the year during which the student seeks to complete the internship) stating their intent to advance to internship.
+Students must pass both the research portfolio, clinical portfolio, and at least conditionally pass their dissertation proposal defense before applying to advance to PSY A686.
+In addition to passing both the research and clinical portfolios and conditionally passing the dissertation proposal defense, students must apply to the program director by September 30 (the fall semester prior to the year during which the student seeks to complete the internship) stating their intent to advance to internship.
 For most students this will mean that the application needs to be made in the fall of the fourth year in the program.
-The program director will notify the core faculty committee, which will review each student’s coursework, ensure that adequate progress has been made toward all prior milestones (i.e., clinical competency, community competency, research competency, doctoral dissertation proposal defense and advancement to candidacy) before approving the student for internship and before writing a letter of support for the student.
-Students must fully pass the clinical portfolio, the community portfolio and the dissertation proposal defense before starting internship.
-Failure to pass the clinical portfolio, the community portfolio and the dissertation proposal defense will result in the student not being eligible to apply for or enroll in internship credits.
+The program director will notify the core faculty committee, which will review each student’s coursework and ensure that adequate progress has been made toward all prior milestones (i.e., clinical competency, community competency, research competency, doctoral dissertation proposal defense and advancement to candidacy) before approving the student to advance to internship and before writing a letter of support for the student.
+Students must fully pass both the research portfolio, clinical portfolio, and fully pass their dissertation proposal defense before starting internship.

 Internship